 Listed below are some tips to help you pair food with beer or lager.
 After reading the following tips, you will be on your way to serving guests their favorite beverage.

 Serve easy-drinking lager as a fallback option.
 Some guests may prefer a lighter beer or lager than the full-bodied options.
 Beers like Budweiser, Coors, Miller, Labatt Blue, and Genesee are excellent choices for this type of drink.

 Alternatively, lagers come in an endless selection of styles, and they are an excellent choice for guests who are looking for a light alternative to wine or spirits.

 While serving your guests at a gathering, it’s crucial that you have a drink system set up.
 While other systems may be more important, drinks should be an equal priority.
 Following social rituals is a good way to turn a stranger into a friend and a potential client.

 If possible, offer a drink to each guest.
 Whether the guests have ordered water or a cocktail, offer them one from your beverage system.

+How to offer a drink to guest?
 Follow these steps to serve beverages in an elegant and classy way.
 Below are some of the most common mistakes you’ll want to avoid.
 If you follow these mistakes, your guests will love your coffee shop.